ianorourke/dat129_ccac/GENERATORSHOW.md

 ![Generator Example 3](https://github.com/ianorourke/dat129_ccac/blob/main/generator_ex3.png)

 As we see, each result is appearing individually.
-Rather than running the function each time, which can use more memory, these results are only appear as needed.
+Rather than running the function each time, which can use more memory, these results are only appearing as needed.

 ![Generator Example 4](https://github.com/ianorourke/dat129_ccac/blob/main/generator_ex4.png)